King Arthur and the Half-Man

 "His name," they answered, "is Hanner Dyn.
 His home is everywhere, but on his own island you will be likely to find him sooner or later.
 Keep clear of him, or he will get the best of you in the end, and make you his slave as he makes slaves of all others whom he has conquered."

 Far and wide over the ocean the young Arthur searched for Hanner Dyn.
 He landed at island after island.
 He saw many weak men who did not dare to wrestle with him, and many strong ones whom he could always throw.
 Until one day, he came to a far-off island he had never seen before and which seemed uninhabited.
-Presently there came out from beneath an arbor of flowers a little miniature man, as graceful and quick-moving as an elf.
+Presently there came out from beneath an arbor of flowers a boy, as graceful and quick-moving as an elf.
 Arthur eagerly said to him, "Tell me, young man, do you know in what island dwells Hanner Dyn?"

 "In this island," was the answer.